ahgroup/handelgroupwebsite/content/project/tuberculosis/index.md

   focal_point = "Smart"
 +++

-In collaboration with our departmental colleague Chris Whalen, we use a combination of mathematical models and data to better understand the spread of and potential interventions against tuberculosis, with a focus on African settings.
+In collaboration with our departmental colleague Chris Whalen and others, we use a combination of mathematical models and data to better understand the spread of and potential interventions against tuberculosis, with a focus on African settings.